dalitun/applications/bundle-coreos-drone/README-EN.md

 ### Enjoy

-Once all of this done, instance's IP can be obtained with the following command (and will be listed in the "output" section):
+Once all of this done, stack's description can be obtained with the following command :

  ~~~ bash
  $ heat stack-show Drone